ddnexus/elastics-doc/source/doc/6-elastics-admin/2-Live-Reindex.md

 The `on_each_change` block will receive __ONLY__ the tracked changes at the end of the reindexing.

-If you don't configure any `on_each_change` block a default proc will be used.
+If you don't configure any `on_each_change` block a default block will be used.
 It will simply pull the current record/document from the DB and index it in the new index, or delete the elasticsearch document from the new index in case of a `'delete'` action.
 That's fine when you don't change the structure of your models, and change only the `elastics_source` method for example.
 But if you delete or rename models, it will fail.
 In that case you could alias the models or split the changes in 2 deploys, or you  must configure an explicit `on_each_change` block that will receive as usual the action and the document hash pulled from the old elasticsearch index at the moment of the change: you must do the changes in the document (like changing the type for example, or reindexing some other record, etc.) and return the proper result {% see 6.2#id2 on_each_change %}.

 #### Full Reindex